dirac-institute/sorcha/docs/installation.rst

    This script will download and store the auxiliary files in your computer's local cache directory by default.

 .. note::
-   The optional --cache flag allows you to specify a specific location to download the auxillary files.
+   The optional --cache flag allows you to specify a specific location to download the auxiliary files.
 If the files have  already downloaded and want a fresh download, you need to use the -f flag.

 .. warning:: These files can change/be updated with the revised positions of the planets every once in a while.
 So if you're running simulations for population statistics, we recommend downloading these files to a directory and having all Sorcha runs these files for consistency.